-Romania: CEZ marks profit drop and increased sales of electricity24.
-March 2016. / SEE Energy News
+Romania: CEZ marks profit drop and increased sales of electricity, SEE Energy News

 Operating profit of CEZ in Romania fell last year by 10.8% to 3.3 billion Czech crowns (120.9 million euro) from 3.7 billion kroner in 2014.
 Increased sales of electricity and lower costs distribution losses were not sufficient to cover the loss of 600 million kronor (22 million) caused mainly by the suspension of allocation of green certificates for the wind park at Cogealac and higher provisions for taxes.